The Chicago Guide

 Kai Zan2557 W. Chicago Ave., Smith Park | 773.278.5776

-Collectively, twin chefs Carlo and Melvin Vizconde have spent 15 years honing their craft at respected sushi establishments before striking out on their own.
-So yeah, the backstory of this BYOB 22-seat sushi spot is just as interesting as the innovative offering of esclar-wrapped oyster clouds, duck skewers, and all manner of sashimi.
+Collectively, twin chefs Carlo and Melvin Vizconde have spent fifteen years honing their craft at respected sushi establishments before striking out on their own.
+So yeah, the backstory of this BYOB twenty-two seat sushi spot is just as interesting as the innovative offering of esclar-wrapped oyster clouds, duck skewers, and all manner of sashimi.
 At $60, the omakase menu is a good way to sample the best of the best.

 Parachute3500 N. Elston Ave., Avondale | 773.654.1460

-This Avondale 40-seater got its start from a Kickstarter campaign and is operated by Top Chef alum, Beverly Kim, with help from her husband, fellow chef Johnny Clark.
-In the year they’ve been in business, their Americanized take on Korean staples (pork belly and mung bean pancake, Spanish mackerel Bi Bim Bop, house-made kimchi) has proven to be a huge hit with locals who are encouraged to come in with family in tow and ask for the thoughtfully developed kid’s menu.
+This Avondale forty-seater got its start from a Kickstarter campaign and is operated by Top Chef alum, Beverly Kim, with help from her husband, fellow chef Johnny Clark.
+Their Americanized take on Korean staples (pork belly and mung bean pancake, Spanish mackerel Bi Bim Bop, house-made kimchi) has proven to be a huge hit with locals who are encouraged to come in with family in tow and ask for the thoughtfully developed kid’s menu.

 Maude’s Liquor Bar840 W. Randolph St., West Loop | 312.243.9712

 It may be billed as a bar (and yes, the cocktails are something else), but there’s a lot more to Maude's than that—mainly, the fact that it has a full dinner menu.
 On offer you’ll find expertly prepped French classics (escargot, French onion fondue) as well as a great selection of fresh oysters.
 The space is on the small side, but the exposed brick walls and dim lighting make it exactly the kind of place you’d want to tuck into for a cassoulet on a cold night…followed by the crème brûlée.